deniskrasnopeev/data-processing-system/README.md

 An example of use:

->`java -cp out Main -params params.txt -channels c.txt -resname res.txt -res A Y b`
+>`java -cp out Main -params params.txt -channels foldername/c.txt -resname res.txt -res A Y b`

 The code can also be executed without any or all of the arguments: